Saturday, April 20, 2013

 It takes faith to believe in the good in people, especially when I find disappointment and have to look past it.
 It takes faith to be patient and wait for what I have been longing for.
 It takes faith to love people who aren’t that certain about love, including myself.
 It takes faith that if I try to do something good in this world, it will actually make a difference.

 Sometimes my ability to keep faith fails me, and I don’t have faith in people who I should.
+And I fail them.
 And those times, I so appreciate my good friends and family who forgive me.
-But I have also have tried to have faith in people I shouldn’t, and those were huge lessons that it still is taking time to heal from.
+But, I have also have tried to have faith in people who I shouldn't, and those were huge lessons that it still is taking time to heal from.

-It is a huge walk in faith that I will be able to do more than just provide for my children and myself while I try to finish school.
+It is a huge walk in faith that I will be able to do more than just provide for my children and myself while I pick up the pieces of my life after the last 5 years.
 I didn’t have this faith in myself, nor God, when I was younger.
-I just saw a huge bill and no way to pay it, even though the diploma was really what I wanted.
 This time I have faith it will somehow get done.

 Thursday, May 31, 2012